altocodenl/cell/readme.md

 }
 ```

-Still, alf is more compact and has considerably less noise, only requiring quotes around `Hi, Odd!` since that text contains space.
+Still, alf is more compact and has considerably less noise (less quotes, no colons, no commas, no square or curly brackeets), only requiring quotes around `Hi, Odd!` since that text contains space.

 ```
 users 1 name Odd